FriedmanM/120-work/hw-7/readme.md

 ## This week's ReadMe Project:
 I was assigned to review this code and explain it line for line.
 I will attempt to do so.
----

-*This following lines create an object containted called ball*
+*This following lines create an object container called ball*

 let ball = {}
 ball.width = 40;